Grand Tour Season 5 Release Date | Amazon cast, trailer, locations - Mash Viral

 Yes!
 At least according to Andy Wilman, the former Top Gear producer who is now working on the Grand Tour.
 Wilman already wrote on Instagram in July:

-Given that only half a year has passed since the date of the entry, it seems to take another year and a half to finish filming – which means fans can expect another season or two of the Grand Tour!
+Given that only half a year has passed since the date of the entry, it seems to take another year and a half to finish filming – which means fans can count on another season or two of the Grand Tour!

-The producer Andy Willman also said that he would like to make The Grand Tour spin-offs.
+The producer Andy Willman also said that he would like to do The Grand Tour spin-offs.

 The fourth season is still released.
 Other specials will follow in 2020, as announced on The Grand Tour’s official Twitter account: